NXT Heatwave (2022): Aftermath

 Gallus (Mark Coffey and Wolfgang) (with Joe Coffey) and Josh Briggs and Brooks Jensen (with Fallon Henley) had their match for the NXT UK Tag Team Championship on the following episode of NXT.
 The ending came when Lash Legend attacked Henley, leading to Pretty Deadly (Kit Wilson and Elton Prince) brawling with Briggs and Jensen outside the ring.
 As a result, Gallus won via countout, but Briggs and Jensen retained.
 The following week, Briggs and Jensen teamed with Henley to take on Wilson, Prince, and Legend in a winning effort after interference from Mark and Wolfgang.
 Later that night, after Mark, Joe, and Wolfgang defeated Damon Kemp and NXT Tag Team Champions The Creed Brothers (Brutus Creed and Julius Creed), a brawl between the two teams broke out, and Pretty Deadly and Briggs and Jensen got involved in the brawl, leading to a fatal four-way tag team elimination match between the four teams to unify the NXT and NXT UK Tag Team Championships being made official for Worlds Collide.

 This ended up being Giovanni Vinci's final NXT appearance, as at Clash at the Castle on September 3, Vinci made his main roster debut, where he and Ludwig Kaiser accompanied Gunther (who defended his Intercontinental Championship against Sheamus at the event), reforming Imperium in the process.

-On the following episode of NXT, Santos Escobar picked up the rest of Legado Del Fantasma (Cruz Del Toro, Joaquin Wilde, and Elektra Lopez) and drove away from the Performance Center with them, signaling the end of their time in NXT.
+Even through Santos Escobar's loss at Heatwave banned Legado Del Fantasma (Escobar, Joaquin Wilde, Cruz Del Toro, and Elektra Lopez) from NXT, Wilde and Toro had one further match on the following episode of NXT, which they lost.
+Later that night, Escobar picked up the rest of Legado Del Fantasma and drove away from the Performance Center with them, signaling the end of their time in NXT.
 They were then promoted to the main roster on SmackDown and debuted on the October 7 episode of SmackDown with a returning Zelina Vega replacing Lopez, who stayed in NXT.

+A second NXT Heatwave was confirmed for August 22, 2023, thus establishing Heatwave as an annual August event for NXT.